 By: Sherman F. Levey, Esq., Counsel

-In 2001 Congress passed probably the most cynical tax legislation in its history when it provided that the federal estate tax would be reduced over a period of years (by increasing exemptions, etc.), would be completely repealed only for the year 2010, and then fully reinstated to the 2001 levels in 2011.
-The only thing everyone knew for sure was that it wasn’t going to happen that way, but here we are in 2009 and Congress still hasn’t acted on it.
-However, with an Obama Presidency and a Democratically controlled Congress, the outlines are becoming clear as to what will likely happen.
+In 2001, Congress passed probably the most cynical tax legislation in its history when it provided that the federal estate tax would be reduced over a period of years (by increasing exemptions, etc.), would be completely repealed only for the year 2010, and then fully reinstated to the 2001 levels in 2011.
+The only thing everyone knew for sure was that it wasn’t going to happen that way, but here we are in 2009, and Congress still hasn’t acted on it.
+However, with an Obama Presidency and a Democratically controlled Congress, the outlines of what will likely happen are becoming clear.

 That’s the good news; now for the potential bad news.
-It may very well be that in the political compromise process, the Treasury Department will finally get some legislation which will adversely impact the ability to take valuation discounts for minority interests in closely-held businesses.
-Currently a widely used technique by estate planners is to create family entities (often by means of a closely-held corporation, family limited partnership, or family limited liability company) and to then have the older generation make gifts of minority or fractional interests of those entities to the younger generation.
-This strategy often minimizes transfer taxes by aggressively implementing discounts for minority or lack of marketability factors.
-Although the techniques get a little complex, for many years the Treasury Department has been beating on the doors of Congress to enact legislation which will severely limit a number of these discount techniques.
-If the Treasury is successful this time, it will close off or restrict a significant opportunity which exists right now.
+It may very well be that in the political compromise process, the Treasury Department will finally get some legislation that will adversely impact the ability to take valuation discounts for minority interests in closely held businesses.
+Currently, a widely used technique by estate planners is to create family entities (often by means of a closely-held corporation, family limited partnership, or family limited liability company) and then have the older generation make gifts of minority or fractional interests of those entities to the younger generation.
+This strategy often minimizes transfer taxes by aggressively implementing discounts for minorities or lacking marketability factors.
+Although the techniques get a little complex, for many years, the Treasury Department has been beating on the doors of Congress to enact legislation that will severely limit the number of these discount techniques.
+If the Treasury is successful this time, it will close off or restrict a significant opportunity that exists right now.

 (Two afterthoughts: The lifetime exemption from Federal gift taxes remains “frozen” at $1,000,000, although that may be increased with future legislation as well.
 However, the exemption from New York State estate tax liability similarly remains “frozen” at $1,000,000, and there is no indication that the revenue-starved New York Legislature in Albany is going to do anything to change that.
 Fortunately, the effective New York estate tax rates are not as high as the Federal, but continued inaction of the New York Legislature continues to provide our most affluent citizens with the incentive to take themselves – and their capital and spending – to more tax-friendly venues – and that’s spelled F-L-O-R-I-D-A for many people.)